English and Creative Writing BA (Hons)Study level: Undergraduate

 You will publish an online ‘zine enabling you to showcase your first year work using the skills and knowledge you have acquired along the way.
 The content for the ‘zine might include short critical pieces, reflective essays or videos, pedagogical reports, comparative cultural and/or linguistic analyses, poetry or flash fiction.
 Workshops will help you to develop the necessary skills to successfully record and edit film and audio and create attractive online publications.

-In second year, you will continue to develop the skills and knowledge you’ve learnt.
+In your second year, you will continue to develop the skills and knowledge you’ve learnt.
 We do this by embedding the following four principles into the curriculum and developing your:

 - Technical skills – digital fluency, backed with the right academic knowledge